sepante-sub/Sina-Markdown/01-markdown-display.md

 * Learn the syntax for all important formatting in markdown
 * Learn how markdown relates to html

+Scholarly publishing requires us to do formatting to clarify
+meaning: headings for sections, italics or bold for emphasis, quotes, tables, code blocks, and citations.
+Specific tags are needed to identify these segments.

+Teach headings, italics, bold, quotes, tables, code blocks, images

 ----------------------------------------------------
 ## Creating a Markdown Document